sebastian-heinz/lowl_audio/README.md

 - uses a lock free queue to pass events to the mixer, for adding AudioData or AudioStreams
 - `mix_all()` - function will mix all frames until every input is exhausted. (dont use while mixing thread is active)
 - `mix_next_frame()` will mix a single frame from all available inputs, returns false if no frame has been mixed. (dont use while mixing thread is active)

+### ReSampler
+- re samples AudioFrames from one SampleRate to another one.
+- call `write(const AudioFrame &p_audio_frame, size_t p_required_frames)`, repeatedly, it will return true once the `required_frames` have been produced.
+- initially the `ReSampler` has to be feed more frames to produce output.

 ### AudioDevice
 - represents a device like headphones or speaker